Modelling simple stellar populations in the near-ultraviolet to near-infrared with the X-shooter Spectral Library (XSL): On the separation of static and variable giants

 We have made a version of the models using the colour--temperature relation of \citet{Lejeune1997} to compare with the \citet{Worthey2011} relation used in our default models.
 Figure~\ref{fig:W_L_exapleSSP} shows that the \citet{Lejeune1997} relation undesirably enhances the NIR fluxes and introduces stronger \mbox{O-rich} \mbox{TP-AGB} features (such as the $H$-band H$^-$/H$_2$O feature) to the models.

 We also note here that the static sequence does not have spectra that appropriately represent RGB or E-AGB stars with colour-inferred temperatures less than 3100\,K. This affects the older metal rich models the most, where the tip of the RGB dominates the NIR light.
 This is the reason why the supersolar-metallicity XSL SSP models cannot reach NIR colours as red as E-MILES models in the colour comparisons in Sects.~\ref{sect:generalbehaviour} and \ref{sect:comacolours}.
 The E-MILES models might achieve these colours by effectively mixing the redder spectra of \mbox{TP-AGB} with the spectra of RGB stars (within the local interpolator scheme) at the tip of the RGB in these populations, as those models do not distinguish between RGB and post-RGB (E-AGB and \mbox{TP-AGB}) stars.
+Our empirical separation into static and O-rich \mbox{TP-AGB} stars based in Fig. \ref{fig:IK_Hbump}, might exclude from our static sequence a few spectra of very cool stars that would in fact be acceptable representations of the coolest RGB stars.
+However, it remains difficult to match these cool spectra with synthetic ones (see \citet{Lancon2019,Lancon2021}) and hence to separate effects of temperature, metallicity, circumstellar extinction and variability.
+A star-by-star study that would incorporate variability and mid-infrared information where available, may help improve this separation in future versions.

+Furthermore, the XSL does not have spectra that appropriately represent O-rich TP-AGB stars with colour-inferred temperatures less than 2700\,K and C-rich TP-AGB stars with colour-inferred temperatures less than 1700\,K. The \citet{Worthey2011} colour-temperature relation for O-rich giants does not go to lower temperatures.
+Also, none of the colour-temperature relations discussed in \citet{Worthey2011} go to lower temperatures.
+By contrast, the PARSEC/COLIBRI models include extremely cool TP-AGB stars (e.g the 1~Gyr model in Fig. \ref{fig:limits_HRD}).
+The reddest average spectrum of the O-rich or C-rich TP-AGB sequence will represent these stars in our models.